My daughter was playing with another girl recently. They last played together 2 years ago and for the life of me, I couldn't remember her name.

 Peace is the mental distance you put between your thoughts and your current predicament.

-You are the glue keeping everyone fed, bathed, alive, and together.
+As the Mom, you are the glue keeping everyone fed, bathed, alive, and together.

 Always act kinder than you feel.